Advertising campaign: Guerrilla marketing

 Guerrilla marketing is an advertising strategy which increases brand exposure through the use of unconventional campaigns which initiate social discussion and "buzz".
 This can often be achieved with lower budgets than conventional advertising methods, allowing small and medium-sized businesses the chance to compete against larger competitors.
 Through unconventional methods, inventiveness and creativity, guerrilla marketing leaves the receiver with a long lasting impression of the brand as most guerrilla marketing campaigns target the receivers at a personal level, taking them by surprise and may incorporate an element of shock.
 Guerrilla marketing is typically executed exclusively in public places, including streets, parks, shopping centres etc., to ensure maximum audience resulting in further discussion on social media.

-Guerrilla marketing is the term used for several types of marketing categories including street marketing, ambient marketing, presence marketing, alternative marketing, experimental marketing, grassroots marketing, wild posting, guerrilla projection advertising, undercover marketing and astroturfing.
+Guerrilla marketing is the term used for several types of marketing categories including street marketing, ambient marketing, presence marketing, alternative marketing, experimental marketing, grassroots marketing, flyposting, guerrilla projection advertising, undercover marketing and astroturfing.

 Jay Conrad Levinson coined the term Guerrilla Marketing with his 1984 book of the same name.
 Through the enhancement of technology and common use of internet and mobile phones, marketing communication has become more affordable and guerrilla marketing is on the rise, allowing the spread of newsworthy guerrilla campaigns.

 When establishing a guerrilla marketing strategy, there are seven elements to a clear and logical approach.
 Firstly, write a statement that identifies the purpose of the strategy.
 Secondly define how the purpose will be achieved concentrating on the key advantages.
 Next Levinson (1989) suggests writing a descriptive summary on the target market or consumers.
 The fourth element is to establish a statement that itemizes the marketing tools and methods planning to be used in the strategy (for example, radio advertising during 6.30am – 9am on weekday mornings or window displays that are regularly updated).
 The fifth step is to create a statement which positions the brand/product/company in the market.
 Define the brands characteristics and give it an identity is the sixth element.
 Lastly, clearly identify a budget which will be put solely towards marketing going forward.

 For a successful overall guerrilla marketing campaign, combine the above steps with seven winning actions.
 These seven principles are commitment – stick to the marketing plan without changing it; investment – appreciate that marketing is an investment, consistency – ensure the marketing message and strategy remains consistent across all forms of, confidence – show confidence in the commitment to the guerrilla marketing strategy, patience – time and dedication to the strategy, assortment – incorporate different methods of advertising and marketing for optimum results, and subsequent – build customer loyalty and retention though follow up marketing post-sale.